danieloldberg/addon-influxdbv2/influxdb/DOCS.md

-# Home Assistant Community Add-on: InfluxDB
+# Add-on: InfluxDB v2

-InfluxDB is an open source time series database optimized for high-write-volume.
+InfluxDB v2 is an open source time series database optimized for high-write-volume.
 It's useful for recording metrics, sensor data, events, and performing analytics.
 It exposes an HTTP API for client interaction and is often used in combination with Grafana to visualize the data.

-This add-on comes with Chronograf & Kapacitor pre-installed as well.
-Which gives you a nice InfluxDB admin interface for managing your users, databases, data retention settings, and lets you peek inside the database using the Data Explorer.
+InfluxDB v2 comes with its own admin interface for managing your users, databases, data retention settings, and lets you peek inside the database.

 ## Installation